DevaMutyala7/picsome_project/README.md

 ##This is a simple React app which allows you to buy pictures and use for your work.

-##This is a very simple app where it contains implementation of advanced react concepts like React-router, useState, useEffect, custom Hooks, React Context.
+##This is a very simple app where it contains implementation of advanced react concepts like React-router, useState, useEffect, custom Hooks, React Context, React Lazy Loading.

 ##I have used Firebase for the Authentaication.